w-h-a/js_foundations/strict-identity-note.md

 >"The strict equality operator, also known as the identity operator, returns true when the operands have the same type and value, false otherwise."

-Here 'same value' is ambiguous, but distinguishing between object-individuals and primitive-kinds is useful in clarifying this definition.
+Here 'same value' is ambiguous, but distinguishing between object-individuals and primitive-kinds helps clarify this definition.
 We can reduce 'same value' to 'same individual' and 'same kind', depending on the data type under discussion.

 Furthermore, in the chapter on arrays, we have the following passage: